 The intercept represents the mean serum LDL level among a population of 0 year old subjects.
 It does not have a relevant scientific interpretation.

+Total: 3

 What is the interpretation of the slope?

 The slope represents the marginal effect of age on the mean serum LDL level.
 In my regression model, the slope is -0.09 meaning that with each additional year increase in the age, the mean LDL level decreases by 0.09 mg/dL.

+Total: 3

 Provide full statistical inference about an association between serum LDL and age based on your regression model.